lhfmartin/static-website-visits/README.md

 1. Page visits: Logging each page the user visited in the web site
 2. External url visits: Logging the links to external web sites that the user has clicked
+3. Error pages: Logging the page visits where the status code != 200

 New functions planning to be added:
 1. Logging which buttons the user clicked on